vanajmoorthy/dotfiles/README.md

 ## Notes

-- Neovim plugins auto-install on first launch
+- Neovim plugins should auto install on first launch
 - See `nvim/.config/nvim/README.md` for keybindings